-Hui o Na Wai ʻEhā and Maui Tomorrow, represented by Earthjustice, are working before the state Water Commission and in the courts to uphold the public trust, stop wasteful water diversions, and restore the Waiheʻe, North & South Waiehu, ʻIao, and Waikapu Streams, traditionally known as "Nā Wai ʻEhā" or "The Four Great Waters" of Maui.
+Hui o Na Wai ʻEhā and Maui Tomorrow, represented by Earthjustice, are working before the state Water Commission and in the courts to uphold the public trust, stop wasteful water diversions, and restore the Waiheʻe, North & South Waiehu, and Waikapū Streams, and Wailuku River (also known as ʻĪao Stream).
+Together, these waterways are traditionally known as "Nā Wai ʻEhā" or "The Four Great Waters" of Maui.

 Legal Cases & Victories